General Distribution Requirement

 Studio instruction in voice, piano, harpsichord, organ, guitar, all standard orchestral instruments, jazz improvisation, bagpipe, African drumming, African flute, African voice, gamba, recorder, and sitar, is available to all students in the College.
 Studio instruction is with studio faculty who are all active professional musicians.

-The fee for 12 half-hour lessons is $350.00 (fee is subject to change).
+Lesson fees: The fees are $385 for 12 half-hour lessons or the equivalent, or $770 for hour lessons or the equivalent.
+This fee is subject to change.
 Music majors and minors will receive a fee waiver of approximately 90% for half hour lessons per semester on their major instrument.
 Music majors and minors who are preparing for senior recitals are required to take one hour lessons.
 They will receive a fee waiver of approximately 90% for the full hour during both semesters of their senior year.

 1) Students can receive credit for successful completion of a sequence of 2 semesters of studio instruction and/or 2 semesters of ensemble participation.
 All majors and minors enrolled in lessons must complete a 15-minute performance exam at the end of each semester.
 Credit is given in the following manner: